bigFOOTbigSMASH/bigFOOTbigSMASH.github.io/README.md

 The virtual reality environment program Coppelia Sim allows the user to model in 3D space and simulate that model in real life dynamic simulation.
-The model can be programmed using Python or a proprietary programming language “lua”.
+The model can be programmed using Python or a proprietary programming language “Lua”.
 Lua is a similar language to MATLAB that utilizes conditional statements to execute various movements in the 3D space.
 The program can also be linked to MATLAB to allow users to utilize MATLAB’s language, which allows for a broader spectrum of users.